ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 After you create the host profile, you need to modify it so that it does not prompt for MAC addresses when the profile is applied to the rest of the hosts in the capacity cluster.

 1. Right-click the host profile that you created and select **Edit Settings > Edit Host Profile, Host virtual NIC**.
-2. In the right pane, change **Determine how MAC address for vmknic is be decided** to **User must explicitly choose the policy option**.
+2. In the right pane, change **Determine how MAC address for vmknic is decided** to **User must explicitly choose the policy option**.
 3. Click **Next** and then click **Finish**.

 ***Attaching host profile to capacity cluster***